A Moment That Changed Everything

 Prompt 1: Understand The Speed Claims

-I just read about Sarah Chen building a dashboard in 48 hours using AI.
-Help me understand: Is this kind of speed really possible for someone without a traditional programming background?
+I just read that 25% of Y Combinator's Winter 2025 batch had codebases that were 95% AI-generated.
+Help me understand: Is this level of AI-assisted development really viable for production systems?
 What makes 2024-2025 different from, say, 2020?
-Give me 2 concrete examples of why AI tools have reached this 'turning point.'
+Give me 2 concrete examples of why AI coding tools have reached this 'turning point.'

 Expected outcome: Clear understanding of why this moment is different (with real-world proof, not hype).